Category Archives: Former Monarchies

 Queen Elisabeth in 1560; Credit – Wikipedia

-Elisabeth and Philip made the Royal Palace of Aranjuez in Madrid, Spain their primary home.
+Elisabeth and Philip made the Royal Palace of Aranjuez in Madrid, Spain, their primary home.
 Enchanted by his 14-year-old wife, Philip eventually gave up his mistresses.
-Despite the 18-year-age gap, Elisabeth was also quite pleased with her husband.
+Despite the 18-year age gap, Elisabeth was quite pleased with her husband.
 At first, Elisabeth found it very difficult in Spain.
-She missed France and her family very much but worked hard to get used to her new role in the Kingdom of Spain.
+She missed France and her family but worked hard to get used to her new role in the Kingdom of Spain.
 Elisabeth’s efforts left a good impression on the aristocrats of the Spanish royal court.
 Born and raised in Renaissance France, Elisabeth began to spread French customs in Spain.
-She was very fond of gambling, picnics, and most importantly masquerade balls and soon these customs became commonplace at the Spanish court.
+She was very fond of gambling, picnics, and most importantly, masquerade balls, and soon these customs became commonplace at the Spanish court.

-Elisabeth and Philip’s two daughters Isabella Clara Eugenia and Catherine Michelle; Credit – Wikipedia
+Elisabeth & Philip’s daughters, Isabella Clara Eugenia and Catherine Michelle; Credit – Wikipedia

 In May 1568, Elisabeth’s health suffered.
-A new pregnancy caused severe vomiting and dizziness which the doctors tried to relieve by bleeding which would have further weakened her and not helped her as the doctors then believed.
-On October 3, 1568, at the Royal Palace of Aranjuez in Madrid, Spain, Elisabeth went into premature labor which turned out to be very complicated and so all of the doctors of the royal court were called.
+A fifth pregnancy caused severe vomiting and dizziness, which the doctors tried to relieve by bleeding.
+The bleeding would have further weakened her and not helped her as the doctors then believed.
+On October 3, 1568, at the Royal Palace of Aranjuez in Madrid, Spain, Elisabeth went into premature labor, which turned out to be very complicated, and all the doctors of the royal court were called.
 Elisabeth demanded that Philip be brought to her.
 She begged him to look after their two daughters and to help her brother Henri III to reign in France.
 Elisabeth also told him that she had known that she would not live a long life and had prayed constantly for her soul.
-She asked Philip to pray for her soul and Philip immediately fell to his knees.
-After much suffering, Elisabeth gave birth to a daughter of five months of gestation.
+She asked Philip to pray for her soul, and Philip immediately fell to his knees.
+After much suffering, Elisabeth gave birth to a premature daughter.
 The daughter was baptized Juana but only lived for ninety minutes.
 An hour later, 23-year-old Elisabeth died.
 It was said that Philip II was only seen crying once in his life, during the funeral of his wife Elisabeth.

-Philip wanted to have all the kings and queens of Spain buried at the Royal Site of San Lorenzo de El Escorial which was still under construction.
+Philip wanted all kings and queens of Spain buried at the Royal Site of San Lorenzo de El Escorial, which was still under construction.
 Elisabeth and her daughter Juana were temporarily buried at the Carmelite Convent of Las Descalzas Reales in Madrid, founded by Philip’s sister Joanna of Austria.
-In 1573, Elisabeth’s remains were transferred to El Escorial where she was buried in the Pantheon of the Infantes (Princes) and not where her husband would be buried in the Pantheon of the Kings because she had not been the mother of a King of Spain.
+In 1573, Elisabeth’s remains were transferred to El Escorial, where she was buried in the Pantheon of the Infantes (Princes) and not where her husband would be buried in the Pantheon of the Kings because she had not been the mother of a King of Spain.

-Philip II dressed in deep mourning for the rest of his life and only the lack of a male heir pushed him into a fourth marriage.
-In 1570, Philip married his niece Anna of Austria, daughter of first cousins Maximilian II, Holy Roman Emperor and Maria of Spain, who was Philip’s sister.
-Philip and Anna had five children and the only one who survived was Philip II’s successor King Philip III of Spain.
+Philip II dressed in deep mourning for the rest of his life, and only the lack of a male heir pushed him into a fourth marriage.
+In 1570, Philip married his niece, Anna of Austria, daughter of first cousins Maximilian II, Holy Roman Emperor and Maria of Spain, Philip’s sister.
+Philip and Anna had five children, and the only one who survived was Philip II’s successor, King Philip III of Spain.
 Philip II was a widower four times, outliving all four of his wives.

 Works Cited